stuartherbert/putting-ansible-to-work/building-software-from-source.md

 ## When Should You Build From Source?

-There are four common scenarios where you'll need to build software from source.
+There are four common scenarios where you'll want to build software from source.

-* If there's no package available for the operating system, it's a good idea to build the software from source yourself.
+* If there's no pre-compiled package available for the operating system, it's a good idea to build the software from source yourself.
-* It's also the best way to install software that you've customised in some way.
+* It's also one way to install software that you've customised in some way.
 Most software apps can be compiled with a large array of optional features, and you may find that you need an optional feature that isn't enabled in a pre-built package.
 * If you need to use the same software across multiple operating systems (such as Linux servers and Apple laptops), building the software yourself might be the only way to get the same versions of the software everywhere you use it.
 Version mismatches between development and production environments can be a source of costly bugs.
 * Your own software may only be available in source form.